microsoft/surface-duo-compose-sdk/ComposeTesting/README.md

 # ComposeTesting - Surface Duo Compose SDK

-**ComposeTesting** is a component for Jetpack Compose that helps you easily test your application on the dual-screen, foldable and large screen devices, using the Google [Jetpack WindowManager](https://developer.android.com/jetpack/androidx/releases/window) library.
+**ComposeTesting** provides some helper functions that helps you easily test your application on the dual-screen, foldable and large screen devices, by simulating the device gestures, foldingFeatures(fold/hinge), screenshot comparing and zooming.

 ## Add to your project

-1. Make sure you have **mavenCentral()** repository in your top level **build.gradle** file:
+1. Make sure you have **mavenCentral()** repository in your top level **build.gradle** or **settings.gradle** file:

     ```gradle
-    allprojects {
     repositories {
         google()
         mavenCentral()
     }
-    }
     ```

 2. Add dependencies to the module-level **build.gradle** file (current version may be different from what's shown here).

     ```gradle
-    implementation "com.microsoft.device.dualscreen:testing-compose:1.0.0-alpha01"
+    implementation "com.microsoft.device.dualscreen.testing:testing-compose:1.0.0-alpha01"
     ```

 3. Also ensure the compileSdkVersion and targetSdkVersion are set to API 31 or newer in the module-level build.gradle file.